CarlDownsOracle/oci-opentelemetry/README.md

     curl -X POST -H "Content-Type: application/json" -d @logs.json -i localhost:4318/v1/logs

-View the logs:
+View docker-compose logs:

     sudo docker-compose logs

-If that is working, your OTEL Collector is ready to receive HTTP POST's from OCI Functions.
+If the logs and metrics are shown, your Testbed OTEL Collector is ready to receive HTTP POST's from OCI Functions.